cptac3-cdap/cptac-galaxy/docs/execution.md

 INST="Thermo Q-Exactive HCD"
 %
 ```
 3. Create the RAW spectral datafile manifest (depends on placement and data-layout of RAW files on the DCC).
 Other RAW spectral datafile sources are supported, including local files, public URLs, and AWS S3.
 A full description of these capabilities and the format of the maifest file can be found [elsewhere](manifest.md). `ExampleStudy_Proteome.RAW.txt` is available for [download](ExampleStudy_Proteome.RAW.txt).
-Replace `UUUUUU` with yourCPTAC private portal username.
+Replace `UUUUUU` with your CPTAC private portal username.
 The `dfcoll.sh` script can automatically construct the manifest file given a CPTAC private portal directory.
 ```
 % cd $CPTAC_CDAP_ROOT/ExampleStudy/Proteome
 % ../../cptac-galaxy/dfcoll.sh dcc/UUUUUU CDAP/ExampleStudy/MS > ExampleStudy_Proteome.RAW.txt